Improved Bounds for Rectangular Monotone Min-Plus Product and Applications: Introduction

-Finally, we would like to mention that \citeauthor{chi2022faster} also solve Monotone Min-Plus Convolution in $\Tilde O(n^{1.5})$ time with the same technique in \cite{chi2022faster}.
+Finally, we would like to mention that \citeauthor{chi2022faster} also solve Monotone Min-Plus Convolution in $\Tilde O(n^{1.5})$ time with the same technique as in \cite{chi2022faster} for Monotone Min-Plus Product.
 This is a major improvement upon the previously $\Tilde{O}(n^{1.869})$ time algorithm by \citet{lewenstein_chan}.
 Since Binary Jumbled Indexing (or Histogram Indexing) can be reduced to Monotone Min-Plus Convolution in quadratic time (see \citet{lewenstein_chan}), this also directly yields an $\Tilde O(n^{1.5})$ time algorithm for it.
 Additionally, earlier this year \citet{knapsack} used \citeauthor{chi2022faster}'s result to get new running times for Knapsack.